 Call 877-262-5030 or Submit Form

-There are different pointers that are found on Net Promoter Score to show the level of customer satisfaction and these also guide in the decision making process to appeal to the interests of many customers.
+There are different pointers that are found on the Net Promoter Score to show the level of customer satisfaction and these also guide in the decision-making process to appeal to the interests of many customers.
 The score is perfect when it is 100 and it is imperative for the firm to maintain consistency in its operations.
 The score is excellent when it is between 70 and 84.
 The needs of the customers are satisfied and the firm should continue in that direction.
 The score is average when it is between 25 and 39 but this pointer is not healthy enough for the firm.
-Effort should be made to attract many customers to the organization.
+Efforts should be made to attract many customers to the organization.
 The score is poor when it is -25 to – 1.
 This means that customers are not ready to invite other potential customers to the products and services offered by the firm.
 The score is abysmal when it is -100 to -51.
 In such a scenario, there are no customers to talk about.

 In order to achieve positive results through the use of Net Promoter Score, you need to turn more customers into promoters while at the same time eliminating detractors (Burke, 2015).
 Unlike promoters, detractors do not positively contribute to the growth of your business hence the need to convert them to passives and ultimately promoters of your business.
-This gives you competitive edge since you are in a better position to attract many customers as long as their level of satisfaction is high.
+This gives you the competitive edge since you are in a better position to attract many customers as long as their level of satisfaction is high.

-The major advantage of NPS in the firm is that it enables you to monitor customer relationships that exist with real time insights and also help you to make quick and effective decisions that are also based on real data (Frenay, 2016).
+The major advantage of NPS in the firm is that it enables you to monitor customer relationships that exist with real-time insights and also helps you to make quick and effective decisions that are also based on real data (Frenay, 2016).
 The level of customer satisfaction plays a pivotal role in determining the quality of the decisions made in the organization.
 As the saying goes, “The customer is king” hence the need to make every effort to ensure that the buyers’ needs are satisfied.